See part 1

 Here, it seems as if the theological tradition that comes to us through Augustine demonstrates understanding that we don’t know, but yet persists in the belief nonetheless.
 This is the infamous faith, in which one believes despite this ignorance, this gap, this uncertainty.
 It is as if, somehow, this feeling of awe, mystery, and humility somehow translates into a kind of existential significance.
 It is as if the great lack comprehension which we try to simulate in thought cannot be conceived of, so the brain fills it with a pattern of firing neurons that creates, accidentally perhaps, a sensation of a kind of being or meaning that provides something of great value to them.

 Surely, this feeling or concept that many attain through this ignorance is very common among humans.
-It seems that it has deep routes in human psychology, and is often very persistent.
+It seems that it has deep roots in human psychology, and is often very persistent.
 But it’s neither universal nor necessary, as many people have never experienced it, at least not as a “god.”
 Sure, the non-religious experience awe, mystery, and adoration of the world.
 But there is something that distinguishes between an atheist and theist and their experience of this set of emotions and thoughts.

 Tomorrow: part three (Atheist v.
 Theist, part ∞)